 When I was 8, my family moved to New Zealand in search of better opportunities.
-After finishing my studies, I travelled, joined the corporate world, got married and had a daughter.
+After graduating, I travelled, joined the corporate world, got married and had a daughter.

 I thought working 50 to 70 hours a week was the best way to earn a living and secure my future.
-This quickly changed when my health started to fail physically, mentally and emotionally.
+That quickly changed when my health began to fail – physically, mentally and emotionally.

 This was neither easy nor affordable for me but I felt it was the best way to restore my health.

-When I first learned about the cancer, it was immediately after I had recovered from a ruptured appendix which had almost killed me.
+When I first heard about my cancer, it was right after I had recovered from a burst appendix that had almost killed me.
 I wanted to run away and block out all the noise I was hearing.
-I took my daughter and we had a long holiday in New Caledonia, a place that reminded me of Samoa.
+I decided to go with my daughter on a long holiday to New Caledonia, a place that reminded me of Samoa.

 I felt relaxed and free for the first time in a long time.
-This was when I decided to change everything, to give up my life in New Zealand and return to Samoa.
-However, things did not unfold as I had imagined.
+That was when I decided to change everything, give up my life in New Zealand and return to Samoa.
+However, things did not turn out as I had imagined.

 Reality check on returning to the land of my ancestors

-Growing up in New Zealand, I was an empowered feminist and never thought that I would ever have to fight for my rights to own land and property as a woman.
+Growing up in New Zealand, I was an empowered feminist and never thought I would have to fight for my rights as a woman to own land and property.

-In addition, I assumed that since I was Samoan, I would be welcomed and most certainly did not expect that my decisions on how to grow food would be questioned.
+I also assumed that because I was Samoan, I would be welcome and certainly did not expect my decisions about how to grow food to be questioned.
 After all, I was returning to farm the land my mother had inherited from her grandparents.
-Land that for generations had been farmed using traditional, nature-friendly and sustainable methods.
-I wanted to continue the legacy of my parents by growing all my food organically.
-I grow cacao, coffee, bananas, manioc, taro, avocados, herbs and medicinal plants.
+Land that had been farmed for generations using traditional, environmentally friendly and sustainable methods.
+I wanted to continue my parents’ legacy by growing all my food organically, for instance, cocoa, coffee, bananas, cassava, taro, avocados, herbs and medicinal plants.

 Most women are food growers in Samoa, but they do not get credit for their work.
 Instead, their husbands, fathers and brothers receive all the accolades.
 The work of single women farmers is barely recognised while they face enormous challenges, some even life-threatening violence.